Praise for Those Dreadful Fairy Books

 “[A Dreadful Fairy Book] is probably my favorite book.” ––Paul Bender, reader of discriminating taste, age 9

-AVAILABLE IN STORES AND ONLINE NOW!
+AVAILABLE IN STORES, ONLINE, AND (MOST IMPORTANTLY) IN LIBRARIES!
 The first book of Jon’s new middle grade comedy/fantasy series, Those Dreadful Fairy Books.
 A Dreadful Fairy Book tells the story of a grumpy, bookish fairy named Shade who begrudgingly goes on an adventure to find an elusive library, as told by the reluctant narrator Quentin Q. Quacksworth.